Should I renew my term life insurance policy?

 Mark, thanks Brian.

-Readers, I believe I’ll land somewhere on the continuum of owing another $200K-$250K T10 policy benefit for my wife and I – for a total benefit coverage of $400K-$500K but not a penny more.
+Readers, I believe I’ll land somewhere on the continuum of owing another $100K-$250K T10 policy benefit for us.
+This would be a total benefit coverage of $200K-$500K but definitely not a penny more.

 I have more decisions to make for sure but Brian’s insights have definitely helped.
 No doubt I’ll have Brian back on the site when I make some final decisions.